Eligarf/stealthy/README.md

 ![perception](https://user-images.githubusercontent.com/16523503/209989470-aac2bdb4-fee4-44c0-a6b7-916e69353081.gif)

 ### **GM Stealth Override**
-Once the 'Hidden' condition is applied, GMs will see a token button with an input box on the bottom right which will shows the rolled Stealth result, or show the passive Stealth value if the Hidden condition was added directly without rolling.
+Once the Hidden condition is applied, GMs will see a token button with an input box on the bottom right which will shows the rolled Stealth result, or show the passive Stealth value if the Hidden condition was added directly without rolling.
 Changing the value in this input box will alter the stored Stealth result for any future visibility tests.

 ![stealth-override](https://user-images.githubusercontent.com/16523503/209896031-675ab0e3-93e6-4d9c-8eeb-c11abe39fdab.gif)